Ayfri/Kore/website/src/jsMain/resources/markdown/doc/helpers/Display_Entities.md

 display.summon()

-val entity: BlockDisplayEntity = display.toEntity() as BlockDisplayEntity
+// toEntity() is typed as Entity, so cast when you want the specific subclass val entity: BlockDisplayEntity = display.toEntity() as BlockDisplayEntity

-// use any Entity OOP extension entity.addTag("my_display") entity.teleportTo(0, 65, 0)
+// every Entity OOP extension works on the handle entity.addTag("my_display") entity.teleportTo(0, 65, 0)
 entity.kill()